 - Have the right to exercise or actually exercise significant influence or control over a trust or a firm that is not a legal entity which itself satisfies any of the first four conditions.

-- Be required to keep its own PSC Register;
+- Be required to keep its own PSC register; or

-- Have voting shares admitted to trading on a regulated market in the UK or another EEA state or in a specific named market in the USA, Japan, Switzerland or Israel.
+- Have voting shares admitted to trading on a regulated market in the UK, a state in the European Economic Area or in a specific named market in the USA, Japan, Switzerland or Israel.
+These markets are listed at the end of this article.

-Condition C: It is the first corporate entity in the company’s ownership chain that satisfies both conditions A and B.
+Condition C: It is the first corporate entity in the company’s ownership chain that satisfies condition A and B.

 Let’s use some examples to see how those conditions play out in practice.